Walkalone93/micro-frontend/README.md

 # Micro frontend
 The main purpose of this project is to demonstrate how to divide a monolithic app into multiple sub-apps.<br>
-It's a demo project, that demonstrates the main concept, not a production ready solution from the product standpoint.
+It's a demo project, that demonstrates the main concept, not a production ready solution from the product point of view.

 ## Getting started